Sun, snow, or rain, the walk still happens. Your dog needs it every day.

 Keep Foot Hair Trimmed

-Trim the hair between the pads and the sides of the foot to prevent it from accumulating debris, but leave a little hair for protection.
-Don’t trim too close, because the skin in this area is too sensitive, and you may end up cutting a pad by accident.
+Trim the hair between the pads and around the sides of the foot so it stops collecting debris.
+Leave a little for protection, and do not go too close.
+The skin there is sensitive, and it is easy to nick a pad by accident.

 Use Dog Boots (Booties)

-Once you’re home, remove the boots immediately and pat the paws with a dry towel.
+The moment you are back inside, pull the boots off and pat the paws dry with a towel.

 Apply Paw Wax